ZDHades/Aimesoft-Test/Question 1/README.txt

 used unittest to check if the output file produced a set of numbers that were all sorted and if the length of the numbers in the final file was equal to the amount of numbers present in all of the files.
 Both tests run OK with time of .301s

-To run the unittest, first make sure the Question_1.solution() method has been run.
+To run the unittest, first make sure the q1.py file has been run.
 Then CD into the folder that contains test_q1.py and run it from the console on either your editor or in command prompt!